deeprjs/deepr/README.md

 ## Guide

 Deepr does not specify the use of a particular language.
-So, although the following examples are written in JavaScript, keep in mind that they could be written in any language.
+So, although the following examples are written in JSON, keep in mind that they could be written in any language.

 > Note: To fully appreciate this guide, it is recommended to have a minimum knowledge of [GraphQL](https://graphql.org/).

 ### Simple queries

-Here is the gist: queries are plain JavaScript objects, made of nested key-value nodes.
+Here is the gist: queries are plain objects, made of nested key-value nodes.

-Besides some keywords prefixed by `$`, every node key is the name of either an **attribute** or a **method** that will be called in the **context** of the parent node.
+Besides the special key `=>`, every node key is the name (with some refinements that will be explained later) of either an **attribute** or a **method** that will be called in the **context** of the parent node.

 Let's start with a simple query: